airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 <!-- /env:oss -->

-### Set up Facebook Marketing as a source in Airbyte:
+### Set up Facebook Marketing as a source in Airbyte

 1. [Log in to your Airbyte Cloud](https://cloud.airbyte.io/workspaces) account, or navigate to your Airbyte Open Source dashboard.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+ New source**.